Edward Lee Howard: Surveillance and escape to Helsinki

 The FBI began watching the Howards in Santa Fe, New Mexico.
-A search warrant was subsequently secured to tap the Howards’ phone.
+A search warrant was subsequently secured to tap the Howards' phone.
 On September 20, 1985, Howard walked up to a member of a surveillance team and indicated that he was ready to talk but wanted first to get a lawyer; a meeting was scheduled for the following week.

-The following night, however, Howard disappeared.
+The following night, Howard disappeared.
 As he and his wife Mary drove back from a dinner away from their home, Howard leapt from the car as Mary slowed to round a corner.
 He left a dummy made from stuffed clothes and an old wig stand in his seat to fool the pursuing agents, and fled to Albuquerque, where he took a plane to New York City.
 Once at home, Mary called a number she knew would reach an answering machine, and played a pre-recorded message from Edward to fool the wiretap and buy her husband more time.
-From New York, Howard flew to Helsinki, and from there, he walked into the Soviet embassy.
+From New York, Howard flew to Helsinki; from there, he walked into the Soviet embassy.
 Howard maintained his innocence until his death.
 He only fled, he said, because he could see the agency had chosen him to fill Yurchenko's profile and wanted a scapegoat.
 Howard insisted he refused to divulge anything of real importance in exchange for his Soviet protection.

-In 1995 Howard's memoirs, called Safe House, were published by National Press Books in which Howard indicated that he was prepared for a plea bargain with the U.S.
+In 1995, Howard's memoirs, called Safe House, were published by National Press Books in which Howard indicated that he was prepared for a plea bargain with the United States.